 To embed a scene, complete the following steps:

-- Open a saved scene in Scene Viewer and click Share
+- Open a saved scene in Scene Viewer, and verify that the scene is shared with everyone (public).

 - Select and copy the HTML code that's provided.

-If the Short link check box is checked, then the short link will be used in the HTML code.
+If the Short link check box is checked, the short URL will be used in the HTML code.

 - Paste the code into your web page where you want the scene to appear.